kristindawn/DC_OpenRefineTufts/_episodes/05-save-export.md

 folder icon will now appear.
 3. Look at the files that appear in this folder.
 What files are here?
 What information do you think these files contain?

+**PRO TIP:** On Windows computers you can view what is in the compressed file without actually extracting it.
+You probably won't be able to use it until you extract the files.
+Mac OS automatically takes all of the files out the compressed folder.

 > ## Solution
 > You should see:
 > - a  `history` folder which contains three `zip` files.
 Each of these files itself contains a `change.txt` file.